 Starting Commander: Eulji Mundeok (Nuker, Defender, Infantry)

 What does this mean?
 Korea is another nation that’s pretty much mediocre in the game.
-You don’t really need much of the hospital space anyway, while the research speed boost isn’t really a game changer.
+You don’t really need much of the hospital space anyway (unless warring a lot), while the research speed boost isn’t really a game changer.
 Good commander, but that’s about it!

-So… which is the best nation in Rise of Civilizations?
+So… which is the best nation in Rise of Kingdoms?

 However, there are some civilizations that stand out in my opinion and it’s a better idea to choose them if you want to make it as easy as possible for your kingdom to thrive.

-There are actually three civilizations that stand out in my opinion: Germany which is the best overall thanks to its troop training boost and faster action point recovery; but Spain and Rome are neck in neck for second placed – one because it allows you to collect resources faster than the rest, while the other is good thanks to its increased marching speed.
+There are actually three civilizations that stand out in my opinion: Germany which is the best overall thanks to its troop training boost and faster action point recovery; but Spain and Arabia are really good, too, both of them being more offense-oriented and more fun to play.

-I am personally playing with Germany at the moment and extremely happy about it – I wouldn’t change them for anything in the world.
+I am personally playing with Germany at the moment and extremely happy about this civilization.
+However, I started the game before the new civs were introduced and if I were to start again, I’d choose Arabia.

 Can you change civilizations in the game?

 What do you think, though?
-What’s the best nation to choose in Rise of Civilizations?
+What’s the best nation to choose in Rise of Kingdoms?